 Consider planning:

-- Which customers qualify for wholesale
+- which customers qualify for wholesale

-- How customers log in and get approval
+- how customers log in and get approval

-- Which prices appear before login
+- which prices appear before login

-- How taxes should be displayed
+- how taxes should be displayed

-- How to restrict shipping methods
+- how to restrict shipping methods

-- Which products can hide from retail customers
+- which products can hide from retail customers

 Take time to test large order carts and review performance carefully.